CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 3. Fine-tuned the parameters of the algorithm that generated the highest donation yield.
 4. Explored the impact of reducing the number of features in the dataset.

-Initially, I delved into the factors influencing the probability of charitable donations.
-Following that, I established a pipeline for training and predicting to assess the accuracy and efficiency of three supervised machine learning algorithms: Gradient Boosting Classifier, Random Forest Classifier, and Support Vector Machines (SVM).
-Subsequently, I fine-tuned the parameters of the algorithm yielding the highest donation yield.
-Lastly, I investigated the effects of reducing the number of features in the dataset.

 ## Dataset

 In this project, I used data collected from the U.S. census to help a fictitious charity organization identify people most likely to donate to their cause.